CJEsquilin/CCOM-Final-project/README.md

 # Google collab
 The code in google collab looks a little bit different near the end, but it's still the same code.
 For collab remember to 1) load the files and 2) change the file paths to the file names.

+# Link to video explaining the project and code
+Google drive: